TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/013 Login page view.md

 </AuthorizeView>
 ```

-Notice how the out tag is a `<AuthorizeView>` meaning inside this tag, we have access to check if a user is logged in or not.
+Notice how the outer tag is a `<AuthorizeView>` meaning inside this tag, we have access to check if a user is logged in or not.

 Inside this tag, we have two others: `<NotAuthorized>` and `<Authorized>`.
 If no-one is logged in, the html inside `<NotAuthorized>` will be shown.